Country Summary

 Background

-Kuwait acquired independence from the United Kingdom in 1961.
-Kuwait was attacked and overrun by Iraq in August 1990 but liberated by a US-led UN coalition in February 1991.
-The AL-SABAH family has ruled since 1991 and reestablished an elected legislature that has become increasingly assertive.
+Kuwait gained independence from the United Kingdom in 1961.
+Iraq attacked and overran Kuwait in 1990, but a US-led UN coalition liberated the country in 1991.
+The AL-SABAH family has ruled since 1991 and has reestablished an elected legislature that has become increasingly assertive.

 Geography